Md-Maqsood/TweetsSentimentAnalysis_DataEngineeringPipeline/README.md

   Start the api with this command in the project directory: python -m uvicorn main:app --reload

-TweetProcessorSpark: To run it you need to perform maven build and spark-submit the jar from project directory as follows:
+TweetProcessorSpark: Java maven project with kafka consumers that picks up tweets data from kafka topic and processes it using spark making api call to other services.
+To run it you need to perform maven build and spark-submit the jar from project directory as follows:

   spark-submit --class com.talentica.tweetprocessorspark.App --master local[2] target\TweetProcessorSpark-0.0.1-SNAPSHOT.jar --jars kafka-clients-0.10.0.1.jar spark-streaming_2.11-2.4.7.jar spark-streaming-kafka-0-10_2.11-2.3.0.jar